Batty (video game): Gameplay

-The game allowed three modes of play, one and two player "turn-taking" and a two-player simultaneous play by allowing each player's bat to only move in "their half" of the screen, which required co-operation between the two players to keep the ball going, especially if Aliens were present as then even the idle player (the one who does not have the ball on their side) had to avoid any dropped bombs and the aliens themselves.
+The game allows three modes of play, one and two player "turn-taking" and a two-player simultaneous play by allowing each player's bat to only move in "their half" of the screen, which requires co-operation between the two players to keep the ball going, especially if Aliens are present as then even the idle player (the one who does not have the ball on their side) has to avoid any dropped bombs and the aliens themselves.

-Different levels presented different obstacles through which the ball had to be navigated to destroy all the breakable blocks, and some incorporated a "gravity" device which altered the path of a ball if it strayed near while it was activated.
+Different levels present different obstacles through which the ball has to be navigated to destroy all the breakable blocks, and some incorporate a "gravity" device which alters the path of a ball if it strays near while it is activated.